Rango (bull): 2014 season

-In 2014, Rango was successfully ridden six times.
+In 2014, Rango was successfully ridden seven times.
 He was first ridden by PBR world champion J.B.
 Mauney at the BFTS event in Duluth, Georgia, for 91 points, while Rango was given a 45-point bull score.
 He was then ridden by Marco Eguchi at the 15/15 Bucking Battle in Oklahoma City, Oklahoma, for 90.75 points while being given a bull score of 44.75.
 Rango was successfully ridden by Marcho Eguchi again, this time at the BFTS event in Albuquerque, New Mexico, for 92.75 points and was given a bull score of 45.75.
 He was then ridden by PBR world champion Silvano Alves at the 15/15 Bucking Battle in Fresno, California, for 89.50 points while receiving a bull score of 43.75.
 Rango was next ridden by PBR world champion Guilherme Marchi at the BFTS Last Cowboy Standing event in Las Vegas, Nevada.
 This resulted in the same 89.50 rider score and 43.75 bull score.
+He was next ridden by PBR world champion Mike Lee at the Touring Pro Division event in Asheville, North Carolina, for 88 points.
+Rango was given a bull score of 44 points.
 He was then ridden again by PBR world champion Silvano Alves at the BFTS event in Nashville, Tennessee, for 92.25 points while receiving a bull score of 45.25.
-"He is a good bull to draw", Alves said.
+"He is a good bull to draw," Alves said.
 "I rode him one time before break (15/15 Bucking Battle in Fresno, California, for 89.5 points), and he was good.
-I got a good score and a good ride today".
-Alves’ successful ride on Rango in Nashville would turn out to be the bull’s final career out.
+I got a good score and a good ride today."
+Alves’ successful ride on Rango in Nashville would turn out to be the bull's final career out.

 Additional career information

 Rango consistently went on tour with Bushwacker and Asteroid; he might have won the PBR World Champion Bull title otherwise.
 He still was always considered a top 5 or top 10 bucking bull.

 Rango was scored a high bull score of 47 points in the PBR three times.
 First, in 2012 at the Touring Pro Division event in Asheville, North Carolina, against Skeeter Kingsolver, bucking him off in 6.30 seconds.
-Second, in 2013 at the BFTS Last Cowboy Standing in Las Vegas against L. J. Jenkins, bucking him off in 2.06 seconds.
+Second, in 2013 at the BFTS Last Cowboy Standing in Las Vegas against L.J.
+Jenkins, bucking him off in 2.06 seconds.
 Lastly, in 2014 came Austin Meier, being bucked off in 3.59 seconds at the Touring Pro Division event in Fayetteville, North Carolina.

 PBR Livestock Director Cody Lambert said Rango bucked off some of the most tenacious BFTS bull riders.
-"There is not one guy in his career that rode him that wasn’t a contender for a world championship, except for the day he bucked against Matt Bohon in Kansas City".
+"There is not one guy in his career that rode him that wasn't a contender for a world championship, except for the day he bucked against Matt Bohon in Kansas City."
 Lambert added.
-"In his career, that was his only off day and (Bohon) was still 86.25 points".
+"In his career, that was his only off day and (Bohon) was still 86.25 points."